errabun/Pushpay_challenge/README.md

 ## Overview

-Your client has tasked you with making the Ultimate Moviegoers Guide.
-They are asking for an app that:
+Your client has tasked you with making the Ultimate Moviegoers Guide using _The Movie Database API_.
+They are asking for an app that at least covers the following:

 * Shows the user a list of movies where the user can sort by
   * Now Playing